navistratanalytics/Delivery-as-a-Service-DaaS-Market-/README.md

 - Starship Technologies, Inc.
 - Zipline International Inc.
 - HungryPanda AU Pty Ltd
+- Fleet
+- Kiwi Campus Inc.

 📦 **[Buy the Full Report](https://navistratanalytics.com/purchase-report/838)**

 ---

-## 🧩 Strategic Developments
+## 🧩 Strategic Developments :

-- **Kiwibot:** Nikon Corporation: On 26th February 2023, Kiwibot has established a USD 10 million finance deal with Kineo Finance.
+- **Kiwibot:** On 26th February 2023, Kiwibot has established a USD 10 million finance deal with Kineo Finance.
 The funding will help Kiwibot develop its robotic delivery fleet and further disrupt the Delivery-as-a-Service (DaaS) business.
 The monies will be used to expand operations and production to fulfill increasing demand.

 ---

-## 🔓 Unlock the Key to Transforming Your Business Strategy with Our Nanoimprint Lithography (NIL) System Market Insights –
+## 🔓 Unlock the Key to Transforming Your Business Strategy with Our Delivery As a Service (DaaS) Market Insights –

 - [Download the report summary](https://navistratanalytics.com/request-free-sample/838)
 - [Request customization](https://navistratanalytics.com/request-customization/838)